Billwee/Digg-Scraper/README.md

 # Digg-Scraper

-Digg Scraper is an Node.js based application that pulls article info from http://www.digg.com and displays it in a simple card format.
+Digg Scraper is a Node.js based application that pulls article info from http://www.digg.com and displays it in a simple card format.
 It also allows users to save articles and comments on them to a Mongo database.

 ## Deployment
 You can view Digg Scraper by [Clicking Here](https://digg-scraper.herokuapp.com/)

 ## Overview

-The view of the page is related to it's database.
+The view of the page is related to its database.
 So visiting the application can display either two things.

 - Previous articles scraped from another user